 You’re spoilt for choice when it comes to passively managed share funds.
 I have split them into four categories:

 Invests in shares from a very wide range of countries.
-They are the best funds to start your portfolio with, and for most people all you need to invest in, as they provide a huge amount of diversification, and are suitable for making up a core part of your investment portfolio.
+They are excellent funds to start your portfolio with because they provide a huge amount of diversification, and are suitable for making up a core part of your investment portfolio.

 - Smartshares Global Equities ESG (0.54%) – Invests in over 1,500 of the largest companies in developed countries, excluding those involved in thermal coal, controversial weapons, tobacco, and other controversial industries.

 Invests in shares from a specific country or region(s).
 They aren’t essential in your portfolio if you’re buying global funds, but you can use them to get extra exposure to a particular region.
 For example, The NZ Top 50 ETF is good for getting more exposure to our home market, given global funds have very little invested in NZ.

 - Smartshares NZ Top 50 ETF (0.50%) – Invests in the 50 largest companies in the NZ market

 - Smartshares US 500 ETF (0.34%) – Invests in the 500 largest companies in the US market

 - Smartshares Emerging Markets Equities ESG (0.59%) – Invests in the largest companies in emerging markets (e.g. China, South Korea, India, Brazil), excluding companies involved in contentious activities like tobacco, nuclear power, weapons.